Phaguwala

-Phaguwala is a village located 19 kilometers east of the city of Sangrur and 40 kilometers from Patiala on NH-7 in the district of Sangrur in state of Punjab, India.
+Phaguwala is a village located 19 kilometers east of the city of Sangrur and 40 kilometers from Patiala on NH-7 in the district of Sangrur in the state of Punjab, India.

 Politics

-Gram (Village) Panchayat of Phaguwala is the local body responsible for governing, developing, and managing the village.
-It includes Sarpanch and members.
-Now Phaguwala is divided into 9 wards and each member is elected from each ward.
+Gram (village) Panchayat of Phaguwala is the local body responsible for governing, developing, and managing the village.
+It includes a Sarpanch and members.
+Phaguwala is divided into 9 wards and one member is elected from each ward.

 Phaguwala comes under Lok Sabha and Vidhan Sabha constituency seat of Sangrur.